n0vella/TubeSummary/README.md

 - ![3](assets/readme/3.png)

+After introducing credentials, if your provider supports it, you should see available models as model input options, also some extra model details will be shown.

 # API providers

 To archieve this is mandatory to setup a OpenAI compatible API provider, you can use a paid one if you are subscribed or you can check this [list of free LLM resources](https://github.com/cheahjs/free-llm-api-resources)

 ## Tested services

+This extension is still in beta.
+It has been tested on the latest versions of Firefox and Chrome.
+It should work on other browsers as well, but I can't guarantee this.

 This is a list of providers that have been tested with this extension, all of them have a free tier.
+It should work with any openai compatible provider anyways.

 ### Openrouter